 And I naively thought the “remake” genre would be a passing phase.
 And I might have been right–for a few years.

 Fast-forward to “Maleficent.”
 The year is 2014.
-I was shocked–and even a little offended, if I may be so forthcoming.
+I was shocked–and even slightly offended, if I may be so forthcoming.
 Why?
-Because Disney’s 1959 “Sleeping Beauty” is, in my humble opinion, the most perfect piece of Disney greatness ever to grace the silver screen, the small screen–any screen for that matter.
+Because Disney’s 1959 “Sleeping Beauty” is the perfect piece of Disney greatness ever to grace the silver screen, the small screen–any screen, for that matter.

-So on May 30 of that year, I made sure I was busy.
-Busy rearranging a sock drawer, busy feeding the cat, busy doing anything but going to see the theatrical release that sought to glorify sweet Aurora’s arch-nemesis.
+So on May 30 of that year, I ensured I was busy.
+Busy rearranging a sock drawer, busy feeding the cat, busy doing anything but seeing the theatrical release that sought to glorify sweet Aurora’s arch-nemesis.

 My adoration for everything about the 1959 classic is second to none.
-So you can imagine how incensed I was to hear the “origin story” of the Mistress of All Evil.
+So you can imagine how furious I was to hear the “origin story” of the Mistress of All Evil.
 Really?
-Really, Disney?
-Not only are we attempting a “prequel” to the perfectly classic film that was constructed under Walt’s direction, but now we are attempting to drum up compassion for Maleficent, one of Disney’s most evil villainesses?
+Disney?
+Not only are we attempting a “prequel” to the perfect classic film that was constructed under Walt’s direction, but now we are attempting to drum up compassion for Maleficent, one of Disney’s most evil villainesses.

 The day after my birthday in 2015, Disney released the live-action remake of “Cinderella” in theaters, and the blue dress alone worn by Lily James at the ball was frustrating to me.
-It was symbolic of all the obnoxiously different differences between the 1950 classic and the 2015 remake.
+It symbolized all the other differences between the 1950 classic and the 2015 remake.

 But it didn’t stop there.
 And it hasn’t stopped since.
-In fact, Disney has produced at least one major live-action remake of a classic every single year since 2014.
+Disney has produced at least one major live-action remake of a classic every year since 2014.
 And it’s disgraceful.

 “The Jungle Book”